At a glance

 Parasite control is important even for indoor cats.
 Treat regularly for fleas and intestinal worms.

 Frequently asked questions

-Yes, the Exotic is a loyal and loving breed who forms close bonds with his or her human family.
+Are exotic shorthair cats friendly?
+Yes, the exotic is a loyal and loving breed that forms close bonds with his or her human family.

-The Exotic Shorthair sheds as much as most other shorthaired breeds of cat.
+Do exotic shorthairs shed a lot?
+The exotic shorthair sheds as much as most other shorthaired breeds of cat.

 Are exotic shorthairs rare?
 The exotic shorthair is not a rare breed of cat.